samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

      * */

     /*
-     * Solution 2: Do not use outside reference, and instantiate a object for every element in RDD.
+     * Solution 3 (actually this is the same with solution 1): Do not use outside reference, and instantiate a object for every element in RDD.
      * In this way, for each element in RDD, a class will be instantiated or a local object will be referenced in its own node, so there is no worry about serialization.
      * */
     rdd.map { x =>